sabpdo/portfolio-sabpdo/docs/assignments/project3.md

 ### Usability Criteria: Pleasantness
 Going by the wireframes, the aesthetic of the website is extremely calming and pleasant to look at.
 Prospective food recipients need to feel like they are supported and loved, and the warmth of the interface does just that.
 However, there is a tradeoff between aesthetic and function.
-The initial menu where it calmingly says “find food”, “join the mission”, “volunteer today” contributes to the aesthetic, but at the expense of the clarity of naming it “Recipient”, “Business”, “Volunteer” portals.
-It is something to consider.
+The initial menu where it depicts visible buttons for “find food”, “join the mission”, “volunteer today” (respectively referencing specific user roles) help to contribute to the aesthetic of our app.
+However, this can be at the expense of the clarity – it may be more concise and straightforward to name them “Recipient”, “Restaurant”, and “Volunteer”.
+The overall feeling of the app is homey and warm, with detailed descriptions of how the app serves to make a different bridging food waste and food insecurity throughout the community, inviting the user to interact with the space.

 ### Usability Criteria: Accessibility
 While our app is definitely mindful in nature, focusing on redistributing food to those in need and fostering a community, there is a considerable lack of accessibility features in our wireframes, as it wasn’t prioritized in our concepts or features.
-The least we should do is add a light mode / dark mode, alternative color-blind-friendly color schemes, text to speech, and also make sure that zooming in or out works correctly and maintains the proportions of the app without introducing any bugs, keeping it easy to use for all levels and abilities.
-However, we have to keep in mind the tradeoff between more accessibility features and potential performance overhead, as the key functionality of the app cannot be overshadowed by these features alone.
+Potential features to improve accessibility that we could implement are a light mode / dark mode, alternative color-blind-friendly color schemes, and text to speech for visually impaired individuals.
+Additionally, we should ensure that our current color scheme is high-contrast so text of different sizes is legible for all users.
+We should also make sure that zooming in or out works correctly and maintains the proportions of the app without introducing any bugs, keeping it easy to use for all levels and abilities.
+However, we have to keep in mind the tradeoff between more accessibility features and potential performance overhead, as the app maintains most of its key functionality even with the absence of these features.
+Additionally, the more options we add to improve accessibility (e.g. more features for text-to-speech), the more cluttered the application will be which can impair understanding of the application and aesthetics.

 ### Physical Criteria: Situational Context
 There are plenty of examples of situational context in our wireframes – as described in more detail in the user’s language section, the flowchart of the delivery tells the user exactly where they are in the delivery process.
-Likewise, in claiming food, there is a tab that shows you if you are in “delivery” or “pickup” mode, an easy toggle for the user.
-And for volunteers, a job they accept is then moved upwards into the “My deliveries” section, accurately showing a new situation and adapting to the new context of the user input.
+Likewise, in claiming food, there is a tab that shows you if you are in “Delivery” or “Pickup” mode, an easy toggle for the user.
+And for volunteers, a job they accept is then moved upwards into the “My Deliveries” section, accurately showing a new situation and adapting to the new context of the user input.
 However, this type of context could use some more consistency, as for businesses, claimed food is simply colored as “claimed!” instead of being moved into its own section.
-My biggest improvement would be at least a one word indicator if you are using the app in business, recipient, or volunteer mode, as lack of proper signposting could be confusing in the long run.
-We have to consider what type of situational context each of our three use cases wants – business, recipient, or volunteer, and also the tradeoffs of information overload when considering adding more context clues.
+The biggest improvement would be at least a one word indicator if you are using the app in business, recipient, or volunteer mode, as lack of proper signposting could be confusing in the long run.
+We have to consider what type of situational context each of our three use cases wants – donor, recipient, or volunteer, and also the tradeoffs of information overload when considering adding more context clues.

 ### Physical Criteria: Accelerators
-One thing that the app is lacking is in accelerators, which are shortcuts for expert users.
-So far, we have authentication flow and intuitive flows for businesses, volunteers, and recipients.
-For businesses, a way to tabulate their most frequent past listings, and relist more of them in one tap, in order to not have to fill out the whole prompt again.
-Or even advance scheduled postings if they are sure they will have at least a baseline number of leftovers at a certain time of day.
-And while not currently in the wireframes, the recipients should be able to only see food that matches their preferences, or at least filter with one tap.
-There are many little opportunities throughout.
+One aspect that the app is lacking is accelerators, which are shortcuts for expert users.
+So far, we have authentication flow and intuitive flows for businesses, volunteers, and recipients, as well as easily filterable tags for recipients.
+For businesses, we could add a way to tabulate their most frequent past listings and easily repost/duplicate them.
+Additionally, they could schedule postings in advance if they are sure they will have at least a baseline number of leftovers at a certain time of day.
+There are many little opportunities throughout the app to include accelerators that speed up the usage experience.

 ### Linguistic Level: Consistency
-Our app’s design is consistent with those of other applications in similar domains, such as deliveries and ridesharing.
-Specifically, the “awaiting pickup” screen shows an intuitive flow between requested delivery, confirmed delivery, and other steps in the food delivery process, and a map, something we see in Uber Eats, Domino’s, etc. Together with the other screens, they form an environment intuitive to a new user with existing domain experience.
+Our app’s design is consistent with those of other applications in similar domains, such as deliveries (UberEats, DoorDash) and ridesharing (Uber, Lyft).
+Specifically, the “awaiting pickup” screen shows an intuitive flow between requested delivery, confirmed delivery, and other steps in the food delivery process, along with a map, which is something we see in Uber Eats, Domino’s, etc. Together with the other screens, they form an environment intuitive to a new user with existing domain experience.
+The iconography for different actions/items is also consistent throughout the application, reusing the same symbols for things like sending messages, settings, claims, etc.

 ### Linguistic Level: Speak a User’s Language
 In general, the wireframes exhibit language that is easy to understand for the user.
-Simple prompts such as “Confirm delivery details” and “Confirm pickup location” in the pickup confirmations provide a clear indication into what the user has to do, as well as the messages to List a Meal and Edit Your Meal.
+Simple prompts such as “Confirm delivery details” and “Confirm pickup location” in the confirmation modals provide a clear indication for what the user has to do, as well as the messages to “List a Meal” and “Edit Your Meal”.
 There is nothing technical about this website’s messages that would only be understandable by developers.
 But when choosing the language, we have to balance clarity and concision, they can’t be too dense and ruin the immersion, and they can’t be too short to the point the phrasing is vague.